-(14) POWER Switch/LED
+(14) POWER Switch

 A switch for turning on/off the server.
 Press once to turn on the server.
 POWER LED lights when it is on.
 Press it again to turn off the server.
 Hold down the switch for four seconds or more to forcibly turn off the server.
-(See page 34)

-(15) Unit ID (UID) Switch/LED
+(15) Unit ID (UID) Switch

 A switch for turning on/off UID LED.
 Pressing the switch once turns on UID LED and pressing again turns off the LED.
-Commands from the software also cause it to turn on or flash.
-(See page 36)